deavmi/homepage/content/blog/niknak_updates.md

 It orirignally started when I begun work on a project of mine where I was seeminly requiring common routines like:

-* Array element prescence checking
+* Array element presence checking
 * Endianness conversions
     * And support for widths of 1 to 8 bytes

-After some time I started working on other projects of mine whereby I needed some functional constructs like _predicates_ and _optionals_, therefore I went ahead and implemented those as comon types accessible to my applications, all of this being templatised of course.
+After some time I started working on other projects of mine whereby I needed some functional constructs like _predicates_ and _optionals_, therefore I went ahead and implemented those as common types accessible to my applications, all of this being templatised of course.

-As time went on I had added things like a delay mechanism, debugging tools, prompting mechanism (think of CLI usage), configuration utility comprising of configuration entries and a registry to manage them, a cache map imlementation.
+As time went on I had added things like a delay mechanism, debugging tools, prompting mechanism (think of CLI usage), configuration utility comprising of configuration entries and a registry to manage them, a cache map implementation.
 (TODO: Add tree type)

 Therefore I was able to collect all of these commonly used routines, types